Trump Jr. tweet likening Syrian refugees to poisoned Skittles irks candy maker

-NEW YORK The maker of Skittles candies on Tuesday objected to a social media post by Donald Trump Jr. in which the Republican presidential hopeful's son compared admitting Syrian refugees to the United States to eating poisoned pieces of the brightly coloured, fruit-flavoured treats.
+NEW YORK, Sept 20 The maker of Skittles candies on Tuesday objected to a social media post by Donald Trump Jr. in which the Republican presidential hopeful's son compared admitting Syrian refugees to the United States to eating poisoned pieces of the brightly colored, fruit-flavored treats.

 Candidate Donald Trump has opposed letting Syrian refugees enter, while his Democratic rival in the Nov.
 8 election, Hillary Clinton, has supported accepting some of those fleeing the war-torn country.